2021 Federal Standard of Excellence

 2.6 Did the agency use rigorous evaluation methods, including random assignment studies, for research and evaluation purposes?

-- ACL typically funds evaluation design contracts, such as those for the Older Americans Act Title VI Tribal Grants Program evaluation and the Long Term Care Ombudsman Evaluation, that are used to determine the most rigorous evaluation approach that is feasible given the structure of a particular program.
+- Starting in 2020 and continuing into 2021, ACL is funding contracts to design the most rigorous evaluations appropriate to measure the return on investment of Aging Network, the extent to which ACL services address social determinants of health, and the value of volunteers to ACL programs.
+ACL typically funds evaluation design contracts, such as those for the Older Americans Act Title VI Tribal Grants Program evaluation and the Long Term Care Ombudsman Evaluation, that are used to determine the most rigorous evaluation approach that is feasible given the structure of a particular program.
 While the Ombudsman program is full coverage programs, where comparison groups are not possible, ACL most frequently uses propensity score matching to identify comparison group members.
-This was the case for the Older Americans Act Nutrition Services Program and National Family Caregivers Support Program evaluations and the Wellness Prospective Evaluation Final Report conducted by CMS in partnership with ACL and published in January 2019.
+This was the case for the Older Americans Act Nutrition Services Program and National Family Caregivers Support Program evaluations and the Wellness Prospective Evaluation Final Report conducted by CMS in partnership with ACL.

-- ACL invested $22.2 million on evaluations, evaluation technical assistance, and evaluation capacity-building, representing 1.11% of the agency’s $2.0 billion FY20 enacted budget.
+- ACL invested $18.7 million on evaluations, evaluation technical assistance, and evaluation capacity-building, representing .81% of the agency’s $2.3 billion FY21 enacted budget.

 3.2 Did the agency have a budget for evaluation and how much was it?
 (Were there any changes in this budget from the previous fiscal year?)

-- ACL’s Office of Performance and Evaluation (OPE) budget for evaluation was $10.4 million in FY20 and there were no significant changes to the evaluation budget since the previous year.
+- ACL’s Office of Performance and Evaluation (OPE) budget for evaluation was $13.6 million in FY21 and there were no significant changes to the evaluation budget since the previous year.
 The bulk of OPE’s evaluation funds are based on a set-aside required in Title II, section 206, of the Older Americans Act, “From the total amount appropriated for each fiscal year to carry out title III, the Secretary may use such sums as may be necessary, but not to exceed 1⁄2 of 1 percent of such amount, for purposes of conducting evaluations under this section, either directly or through grants or contracts.”
 In addition, in 2017 ACL’s Office of Performance and Evaluation established a mechanism that allows ACL programs not covered by the OAA set-aside to transfer funds to OPE to be able to support evaluations of their programs.
-In 2017, 2018, 2019, and 2020 OPE added approximately $1.0 million, $1.7 million, $3.2 million, and $1.2 million from these programs to its evaluation budget respectively.
-In addition to these funds, ACL allocated $11.8 million for technical assistance and other activities, such as prize competitions, to support strong evidence building.
-In total, ACL spent $22.2 million on evaluation related activities in FY20.
+In 2017, 2018, 2019, 2020, and 2021, OPE added approximately $1.0 million, $1.7 million, $3.2 million, $1.2 million, and $2.3 million from these programs to its evaluation budget respectively.

 3.3 Did the agency provide financial and other resources to help city, county, and state governments or other grantees build their evaluation capacity (including technical assistance funds for data and evidence capacity building)?